Elderly Care is it over-regulated?

 In our experiences Doctors are not always the most practical of people.

 We have many cases where social services have been unable to release an elderly person from hospital due to some baffling Drs opinions.
 For Example the elderly person needs two carers to steady them when supporting them.
 What would be the case if it was an anxious spouse waiting on welcoming them home again.

 Of course in hospital this can be implemented more easily but at home the sheer cost of an extra carer makes it prohibitive.
 So, basically often against their will, the elderly person is stuck there.

 We had many carers from abroad many who worked previously in Germany and Switzerland who stated these rules there were not so rigid.

-We agree 2 carers might be ideal, but if the elderly person is prepared to take a chance in order to return home then their wishes should be respected.
-But in UK no-means no. Eldery care is it over regulated?
+We agree 2 carers might be ideal, but if the elderly person is prepared to take a chance in order to return home, then their wishes should be respected.
+But in UK no-means no. Elderly care is it over regulated?
 We leave you to be the judge on that one!

 Conclusion.
-We need to devise and mobilize the masses into becoming live in carers to support our elderly folk.
+We need to devise and mobilise the masses into becoming live in carers to support our elderly folk.